 Sharing is Caring

-Rabah Arezki is currently Chief Economist in charge of Middle East as well as North Africa Region for the World Bank Group.
+Chief economist World Bank, Rabah Arezki, is currently in charge of Middle East as well as North Africa Region.
 He is also a senior fellow at John F. Kennedy School of Government at Harvard University.

 Previously, he was the Chief of the Commodities Unit in the Research Department at the International Monetary Fund (IMF).